Joining the Group

 Though our research interests alone might be enough to motivate you, the skills, enjoyment, and personal growth one takes away from a research degree/position/internship depend upon far more than the topic of study and papers published.
 Consequently we hope to help each team member more broadly, in finding their way during their time at Oxford, and using this experience to support their future success – whether in academia or beyond.

 We try to tailor each individual’s experience to their own goals and strengths.
 Some want to spend their days in the library focusing on theoretical problems, whilst others prefer hands-on experimental work, building things, or even pursuing entrepreneurship – research programs can be tailored to each case.
 Some students like to work independently and set their own schedule, whilst others prefer a team environment – again we can accommodate both.
-Similarly some members wish to collaborate across departments and research fields, or may only be able to work specific hours (e.g. due to family commitments) – we can organise research projects to suit each case.
+Similarly some members wish to collaborate across departments and research fields, or may only be able to work specific hours (e.g. due to family commitments).
 Ultimately, if you are a member of our team then we are committed to supporting you to make the most of your time at Oxford (in the lab and out of it – see below!).

 Why Oxford?